electric-it/hubbard/README.md

 Hubbard will now run as a service in the background, registered via Brew Services.

+If you are not prompted to allow a particular port to open, you should consider running hubbard in the foreground instead using `hubbard run-fg`.

 ### Linux
 Hubbard is also designed to work as a service in a Linux environment.